 With all of this in mind, enterprises should stop thinking about whether an insider threat is possible and instead assume that there will be - attackers who will always look for the path of least resistance.
 So, learning how to detect them despite their lateral movement techniques is fundamental to preventing data exfiltration.

-How to prevent data exfiltration with Logpoint Converged SIEM
+How to prevent data exfiltration with Logpoint SIEM

-When it comes to preventing data exfiltration Logpoint’s Converged SIEM platform is a powerful ally.
-Ranging from EDR capabilities provided by AgentX stopping the threat in a compromised endpoint, to UEBA to get specific alerts on abnormal behavior.
+When it comes to preventing data exfiltration, Logpoint SIEM is a powerful ally.
+Its capabilities range from the endpoint interrogation features provided by AgentX and its ability to run playbooks for investigation and response of incidents in endpoints to using Behavior Analytics to get specific alerts on abnormal behavior.
 Security analysts can detect and respond to attacks before important data gets leaked.

 These important tasks can also be accomplished with just SIEM capabilities and a bit of skill.